-When your marriage is healthy, that means that it’s sound, vigorous and good.
-And when it’s in that kind of condition, it can only benefit you spiritually, emotionally and even physically.
+When your marriage is healthy, that means that it’s sound, vigorous, and makes you both happy.
+And when it’s in that kind of condition, it can only benefit you spiritually, emotionally, and even physically.

 That’s why we think it’s so important for couples to use marriage assessment tools such as conducting their own marriage fitness test from time to time.

 Basically, it’s a series of ‘marriage health check’ questions that you and your spouse should ask yourselves in order to make sure that you both feel like your marriage is going well.

 If you’ve never conducted a healthy relationship test or a marriage health test, here is a (roughly) 10-minute marriage fitness test that we recommend you doing once you get home from work tonight or over the weekend when you have a bit of downtime.